 so as to make it easier to alter Bootstrap’s default styling with this file as desired.

-Once this process is completed, we can go ahead and start using the built-in Bootstrap classes in our React app components.
+Once this process is complete, we can start using the built-in Bootstrap classes in our React app components.

-The third way to add Bootstrap to a React app is to use a package that has rebuilt Bootstrap components designed to work as React components.
+The third way to add Bootstrap to a React app is to use a package that has prebuilt Bootstrap components designed to work as React components.

 in our React application.

-While there are various packages you can use to install Boostrap in React, the two most popular include react-bootstrap
+While there are various packages you can use to install Bootstrap in React, the two most popular are React-Bootstrap and Reactstrap.
+These packages share very similar characteristics.
+We’ll go into detail about each package later in this tutorial.

-As shown in this demo, we are using a dropdown component available in Bootstrap to implement our theme switcher.
+As shown in this demo, we are using a dropdown component that is available in Bootstrap to implement our theme switcher.
 We are also using the built-in button

 classes to set the size and color of the dropdown button.

-We will go ahead and write the code for our theme switcher component.
-Ensure you have a React application already set up.
+Now, let’s write the code for our theme switcher component.
+Ensure you have a React app already set up.
 In your src

 folder, create a new file called ThemeSwitcher.js